NazrinUFO/VrcLovenseConnect/README.md

 Finally, add a float in your avatar's Expression Parameters with the same name, default to zero and no saving.

 ## config.json
-oscPort: The port to listen OSC messages on.
+**oscPort**: The port to listen OSC messages on.
 Default is 9001.

-protocol: The protocol to use for toy controls (Lovense or Buttplug).
+**protocol**: The protocol to use for toy controls (Lovense or Buttplug).

-address: Only for Lovense protocol.
+**address**: Only for Lovense protocol.
 The address provided by the Lovense Connect app on your phone (not Lovense Remote).

-scanTime: Only for Buttplug protocol.
+**scanTime**: Only for Buttplug protocol.
 The time to scan for a toy in seconds.
 Default is 5.

-limit: Only for debugging.
+**limit**: Only for debugging.
 The number of received messages to skip for better performances.
 Default is 10.

-commandAll: Allows all commands to be activated just by the Avatar Parameter for vibration, or with separate parameters.
+**commandAll**: Allows all commands to be activated just by the Avatar Parameter for vibration, or with separate parameters.

-vibrateParameter: The Avatar Parameter to synchronize with for vibration commands.
+**vibrateParameter**: The Avatar Parameter to synchronize with for vibration commands.

-pumpParameter: The Avatar Parameter to synchronize with for pumping/linear commands (unused if commandAll = false).
+**pumpParameter**: The Avatar Parameter to synchronize with for pumping/linear commands (unused if commandAll = false).

-rotateParameter: The Avatar Parameter to synchronize with for rotation commands (unused if commandAll = false).
+**rotateParameter**: The Avatar Parameter to synchronize with for rotation commands (unused if commandAll = false).

 ## Documentation
 VRChat OSC: https://docs.vrchat.com/docs/osc-overview